tliesnham/flask-movieclub/README.md

 ![Screenshot](/screenshot.png)

 A simple Flask application to rate and sort a database of user submitted movies.
-Frontend build with Bootstrap 4 and jQuery.
+Frontend built with Bootstrap 4 and jQuery.